 - To add a new resource-based policy to the service, click Add New Policy. - To edit a resource-based policy, click the Edit icon at the right of the entry for that service.

+(at the right of the entry for that service.
 Edit the policy settings, then click Save to save your changes.